Please note: This page is under construction and will be revised in the coming weeks as I prepare for my move to UConn!

 Another focus of the research group is on the biogeochemical cycles of greenhouse gases whose concentrations are increasing due to human activities, particularly carbon dioxide, methane, and nitrous oxide.

-She also conducted research on the environmental impacts of oil and gas production by participating in a controlled injection experiment in which a synthetic natural gas was injected into an aquifer in northeast BC (Cahill et al., 2019).
+She also conducted research on the environmental impacts of oil and gas production by participating in a controlled injection experiment in which a synthetic natural gas was injected into an aquifer in northeast British Columbia, Canada (Cahill et al., 2019).

-For example, we plan to investigate the controls on the nitrous oxide yield of nitrification and denitrification and the rate of nitrogen gas production from denitrification in waters and sediments impacted by nutrient pollution (eutrophication).
+Research topics we plan to investigate include the controls on the nitrous oxide yield of nitrification and denitrification and the rate of nitrogen gas production from denitrification and nitrogen fixation in waters and sediments, including waters impacted by nutrient pollution (eutrophication).

 Noble gas tracers of environmental processes